CiMillan/Data-Science-setup/README.md

 :heavy_check_mark: If all three commands ran without any error, please restart your computer and continue below :+1:

-:x: If you encounter an error message (or if you see some text in red in the window), please **contact a teacher**

 ### Upgrade to WSL 2

 Once your computer has restarted, we need to download the WSL2 installer.